-Breakthrough Gene Therapy Clinical Trial in Colombia Aims to Cure Alzheimer's Disease And Could Reverse 20 Years of Age on Patients
+Breakthrough Gene Therapy Clinical Trial in Colombia Aims to Treat Age-Related Diseases And Could Reverse 20 Years of Age on Patients

 Libella Gene Therapeutics will use clinically-proven gene therapy techniques that Dr. Bill Andrews —a pioneer in the field of using human telomerase gene therapy— developed at Sierra Sciences.
 This clinical trial will lead to the world’s most expensive treatment and first cure ever for Alzheimer's disease and other age-related diseases including critical limb ischemia (CLI) and cardiomyopathy.

-[ORLANDO, FL, January 5, 2018] - Libella Gene Therapeutics, LLC ("Libella") announces a clinical trial project in Colombia (South America) using gene therapy to treat and ultimately cure Alzheimer's disease.
-This project —designed and managed by bioaccess.™— could lead to Libella offering the world's most expensive treatment in excess of $5 million to cure Alzheimer's disease and reverse about 20 years of age on patients.
+[ORLANDO, FL, September 1, 2019] - Libella Gene Therapeutics, LLC ("Libella") announces a clinical trial project in Colombia (South America) using gene therapy to treat and ultimately cure Alzheimer's disease.
+This project —designed and managed by bioaccess™— could lead to Libella offering the world's most expensive commercial treatment to cure Alzheimer's disease and reverse about 20 years of age on patients.

 Every day 228 Americans die from Alzheimer's disease, and there is currently no known treatment or cure for the disease.
 Gene therapy offers the ability to permanently correct a disease at its most basic level, the genome, and could offer cures for many conditions that are considered incurable.
 Unlike traditional drugs, which tend to be taken for months or years at a time, gene therapy interventions are intended to be one-off treatments that tackle a disease at its source; repairing faulty DNA so the body can fix itself.